Page cover

 Country of Manufacture

-The country the product was made in.
-Select from the drop-down menu.
+Select the country the product was made in.
 When Australia is selected, an additional field - Percentage Australian - will appear.

 Percentage Australian